kohlschutter/junixsocket/src/site/markdown/building.md

     mvn clean install -Dignorant=true

+If some tests fail, you may try

+    mvn clean install -DskipTests=true

+If you're having problems with building the native library, you can skip directly to building the Java code via

+    mvn clean install -rf :junixsocket-common

-You can also build the full release version of junixsocket (which will include all cross-compile destinations) -- see the [release instructions](release.html) for details:
+You can also try to build the full release version of junixsocket (which will include all cross-compile destinations) -- see the [release instructions](release.html) for details:

     mvn clean install -Pstrict -Prelease